 Types of Whisky Glasses:

-Copita whisky glass - the tulip-shape of copita glass makes this the perfect tasting glass to help you choose your whisky.
+The tulip-shape of copita glass makes this the perfect tasting glass to help you choose your whisky.
 The bowl-shaped glass provides the perfect setting for whisky aromas to circulate, travelling through a narrow rim - perfect for appreciating the nuance of each different whisky.
-The long stem keeps the drinker's hand from polluting the sensory experience of tasting whisky.

 Whatever your choice of whisky glass or whisky glass sets, you're sure to find the right one here at Muldale.
 We’re experts in glass and barware with a huge range of gin glasses, wine and champagne glasses, decanters and many more.